cytoscape/cytoscape.js/README.md

 ## Tests

 Mocha tests are found in the [test directory](https://github.com/cytoscape/cytoscape.js/tree/master/test).
-The tests can be run in the browser or they can be run via Node.js (`gulp test` or `mocha`).
+The tests can be run in the browser or they can be run via Node.js (`npm test` or `mocha`).